-Task 2.1: UCAM, TUB, and RRD will collaborate to develop and apply a tool for data assimilation and optimisation of thermoacoustic systems using Bayesian inference augmented by adjoints.
+Task 2.1: UCAM (DC3), TUB (DC9), and RRD will collaborate to develop and apply a tool for data assimilation and optimisation of thermoacoustic systems using Bayesian inference augmented by adjoints.
 A new stand-alone code will be created and benchmarked against existing methods.
 This tool will be applied to assimilate reduced dynamic models from sparse experimental data and high-fidelity simulations to predict thermoacoustic instability in both laboratory and industrial-scale rigs.

-Task 2.2: TUB, UCAM, TUM, and Imperial College London will develop a framework for assimilating Reynolds Averaged Navier Stokes (RANS)-type flame models into high-fidelity numerical simulations of hydrogen flames using adjoint methods and Physics Informed Neural Networks.
+Task 2.2: TUB (DC9), UCAM (DC3), TUM (DC5), and Imperial College London (DC8) will develop a framework for assimilating Reynolds Averaged Navier Stokes (RANS)-type flame models into high-fidelity numerical simulations of hydrogen flames using adjoint methods and Physics Informed Neural Networks.
 The assimilated models will be linearised and implemented into the Linearised Reactive Flow (LRF) framework developed at TUB and TUM.
-These validated codes will be shared with all project partners for thermoacoustic prediction and shape optimisation.
+Once validated (R-KPI 3) these codes will be shared with all project partners for thermoacoustic prediction and shape optimisation.

-Task 2.3: Imperial College London, SAFRAN, and INPT will conduct Large Eddy Simulations of different aeronautical combustion systems fuelled with gaseous H2 and liquid SAF to predict flame dynamics and responses in terms of Flame Transfer Functions (FTFs).
-The results will be rigorously validated against experiments and across different codes.
+Task 2.3: Imperial College London (DC8), SAFRAN (DC13), and INPT (DC12) will conduct Large Eddy Simulations of different aeronautical combustion systems fuelled with gaseous H2 and liquid SAF to predict flame dynamics and responses in terms of Flame Transfer Functions (FTFs).
+The results will be rigorously validated against experiments and across different codes (R-KPI 2).
 New sub-grid turbulence models for this type of combustion will be developed and integrated into the numerical tools and made accessible to all project partners.
 Additionally, the simulations will provide vital data for the data assimilation performed in Task 2.2.

 WP3 will focus on the development of advanced design and geometry optimisation tools aimed at improving the stability and performance of thermoacoustic systems.
 Building upon WP1 and WP2, core topics addressed include optimisation based on: adjoint Helmholtz solvers; non-parametric level set approaches; linearised reactive flow methods; and linearised Navier-Stokes methods.
 These modelling approaches are closely intertwined with experimental and numerical work conducted in other work packages, emphasizing the significance of model development through data assimilation and validation of optimised solutions.

 TUB and TUM have pioneered Linearised Reactive Flow method development for turbulent flames, which culminated in the assimilation of LES mean fields demonstrating the feasibility of LRF application to turbulent flames.
 In close collaboration TUM and TUB have built LRF solvers that have been extensively verified against CFD simulations and experimental results.
 TUM and TUB will continue to collaborate to develop adjoint-based shape-optimisation methods embedded in the LRF framework.
 Imperial College London significantly contributes to this advancement by developing the low-order network tool OSCILOS, which incorporates many sources of acoustic damping.
 Recent Imperial College London work has shown great potential for shaping acoustic dampers for optimal damping.
-UCAM has developed an adjoint Helmholtz solver capable of modelling thermoacoustic instability in 3D complex geometries.
+UCAM has developed an adjoint Helmholtz solver, helmholtX, capable of modelling thermoacoustic instability in 3D complex geometries.
 Their algorithms have been designed to compute the sensitivity of eigenmodes to arbitrary geometry changes, including NURBS parameterization.
 This development will have a significant role in this specific work package.
 CNRS-CORIA adds expertise on high-performance numerical simulations with the YALES2 solver, and non-parametric shape optimisation where an initial shape is iteratively deformed to minimize a cost function, such as instability amplitude6.

-Task 3.1: TUM, Imperial College London, UCAM, CERFACS, and RRD will benchmark thermoacoustic network models against each other, focusing on standardized test cases and evaluation of different modelling assumptions and analysis methods.
+Task 3.1: TUM (DC5), Imperial College London (DC7), UCAM (DC3), CERFACS, ZHAW (DC16), and RRD will benchmark thermoacoustic network models against each other, focusing on standardized test cases and evaluation of different modelling assumptions and analysis methods.
 The creation of a shared platform for future comparisons is the primary goal.